PCJohn/HandTrack-AutoEnc/README.md

 **Training a new model**

-As this was mainly a quick exercise in training autoencoders and seeing its effectiveness for tracking without preprocessing.
-The pretrained models may not be the most general, To train a new model, run:
+As this was mainly a quick exercise in training autoencoders and seeing its effectiveness for tracking without preprocessing, the pretrained models may not be the most general.
+To train a new model, run:

     python auto.py